1. Our people

 - Driving toward the low-carbon economy with our clients and suppliers

 Our people have a key role at every stage.

-This is part of our Responsibility in the New programme, which encourages everyone across the business to be leaders in stewardship of the social and environmental impact of their work.
+This is part of our 360° value approach, which encourages everyone across the business to be leaders in stewardship of the social and environmental impact of their work.
 We want to embed consideration of social and environmental impacts into all our innovations, proposals and projects—as well as the core processes that underpin them.
 We’ll do this by equipping all our people with the skills to assess and prioritise the long-term consequences of our work.